 In accordance with the Administrative Procedures Act, PA 306 of 1969, these appendices "do not have the force of law."
+They are not mandatory and are intended for information only.

 INTRODUCTION

 The primary purpose of the Occupational Safety and Health Act of 1970 is to assure, so far as possible, The primary purpose of the Occupational Safety and Health Act of 1970 is to assure, so far as possible, safe and healthful working conditions for every working man and woman.
 The occupational health standard for inorganic lead(1) was promulgated to protect workers exposed to inorganic lead including metallic lead, all inorganic lead compounds and organic lead soaps.